esrlabs/chipmunk-docs/book/src/02_extensions/04_api.md

         console.error('No API found!');
       }
     }
-    public _ng_onSend() {                                                                                                           // on click function for send-type of message to the back-end if (this.api) {                                                                                                             // check if API exists this.api.getIPC().send({                                                                                                // send send-type of message to the back-end
+    public _ng_onSend() {                                                                                                           // on click function for send-type of message to the process part if (this.api) {                                                                                                             // check if API exists this.api.getIPC().send({                                                                                                // send send-type of message to the process part
                 stream: this.session,
                 command: 'send'
             }, this.session).catch((error: Error) => {